 All events are required to obtain a certificate of insurance with minimum limits of \$1,000,000 per occurrence, naming the City of Philadelphia, its officers, employees and agents as additional insured.
-Applicants may submit insurance application (attached) to:
+Applicants must submit insurance application with permit application.